sagemath/trac_to_gh/Issue 7207.md

 # Issue 7207: from __future__ import <anything> results in a Syntax Error

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7207

 Original creator: timdumol